Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/06 Chapter 4 Castle Ravenloft.md

 The staff is a nonmagical quarterstaff.

 Inspection of the marble slab reveals a shallow, concave recess at one end.
 If the marble-knobbed end of Gralmore's staff is placed in the recess, the slab levitates 5 feet upward, revealing a compartment underneath (see "Treasure" below).
 The slab slowly sinks back into place after 1 minute.
-If the brass-knobbed end of the staff is placed in the recess, the holder of the staff takes `dice: 4d10|avg` (`4d10`) lightning damage.
+If the brass-knobbed end of the staff is placed in the recess, the holder of the staff takes `dice:4d10|text(22)` (`4d10`) lightning damage.

 ##### Treasure